akashi7/-Awesomity-Todo-App-Mobile/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of the project up and running on your android device or your local machine.

 The project is built using: